+No

 Jurisdiction has this?
 (Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Emergency Management Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Climate Change Ordinance No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Other: Special Purpose Ordinances (i.e., sensitive areas, steep slope) Yes Chapter 48 - Carbonate Area Development, Chapter 87 - Soil Removal, and Chapter 95 - Trees Local Planning Board How has or will this be integrated with the HMP and how does this reduce risk?
+Climate Change Ordinance No - - -

+How has or will this be integrated with the HMP and how does this reduce risk?

+Other: Special Purpose Ordinances (i.e., sensitive areas, steep slope) Yes Chapter 48 - Carbonate Area Development, Chapter 87 - Soil Removal, and Chapter 95 Local Planning Board - Trees

+How has or will this be integrated with the HMP and how does this reduce risk?

 The purpose of chapter 48 is to protect and preserve the potable groundwater resource in the Township and to reduce the frequency of structural damage to improvements by sinkhole collapse or subsidence areas due to unique limestone geology.

 The purpose of chapter 87 is to regulate and limit uncontrolled excavation or removal and importation of soils within the Township.

 The purpose of chapter 95 is to restrict the excessive and uncontrolled destruction or removal of trees within the Township.

+PLANNING DOCUMENTS

-PLANNING DOCUMENTS General/Comprehensive Plan Yes 2018 Revised NJ Statute 40:27-2; NJ Municipal Land Use Law (MLUL) L. 1975, s.
+FLANNING DOCUMENTS General/Comprehensive Plan Yes 2018 Revised NJ Statute 40:27-2; NJ Municipal Land Use Law (MLUL) L. 1975, s.
 2, eff Aug 1, 1976 40:55D- 28; Township of Hampton Master Plan, 2015.
-Local Planning Board How has or will this be integrated of the Master Plan was developed by development within the Township. economic and social development Housing Plan Element, Circulation Recreation Plan Element, and a Facycling Plan Element, and a Facycling Plan Element, and a y the Master I It includes the for the Town Plan Elemen vation Plan El Plan Committee.
-The purpose of e objectives, principles, assump ship.
-It also includes the followin t, Utility Service Plan Element, C ement, Economic Plan Element, tions, polices, ar g elements: Lan Community Facil nd standards for d Use Plan Element, ities Plan Element, Capital Improvement Plan Yes Capital Improvement Plan, 2020 Local Finance Department How has or will this be integrated the CIP outlines the prioritized proactionable items for mitigation and ojects and fun ding availability for the Township o.
-It helps to guid de spending and initiate Disaster Debris Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Floodplain Management or Watershed Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Local Planning Board

+How has or will this be integrated with the HMP and how does this reduce risk?

+The Master Plan was developed by the Master Plan Committee.
+The purpose of this plan is to guide land use and development within the Township.
+It includes the objectives, principles, assumptions, polices, and standards for economic and social development for the Township.
+It also includes the following elements: Land Use Plan Element, Housing Plan Element, Circulation Plan Element, Utility Service Plan Element, Community Facilities Plan Element, Recreation Plan Element, Conservation Plan Element, Economic Plan Element, Historic Preservation Plan Element, Recycling Plan Element, and a Farmland Preservation Plan Element.

+Capital Improvement Plan Yes Capital Improvement Plan, Local Finance Department 2020

+How has or will this be integrated with the HMP and how does this reduce risk?

+The CIP outlines the prioritized projects and funding availability for the Township.
+It helps to guide spending and initiate actionable items for mitigation and other purposes.

+Disaster Debris Management No - - - Plan

+How has or will this be integrated with the HMP and how does this reduce risk?

+Floodplain Management or Watershed Plan No - - - How has or will this be integrated